XoopsDocs/xmf-cookbook/en/book/recipes/loaddata.md

 Sometimes the need is more complex than straight saving and loading.
 For this case study we will look at how we can simplify the Help Pages feature in the *gwiki* module.
 In this case, we have a set of help pages that can optionally be loaded into the wiki by the administrator.
-The adminstrator can also reload the stock help pages if needed, replacing any local changes.
+The administrator can also reload the stock help pages if needed, replacing any local changes.

 Since the pages are optional, we cannot count on starting with an empty table.
 We can't force the auto-increment id column.

-Also, pages can exisit both as an active page and as multiple inactive pages as revision histories.
+Also, pages can exist both as an active page and as multiple inactive pages as revision histories.

 Using the SQL INSERT method in this circumstance was awkward and time consuming.
 Revising the Help Pages for the distribution was something to be avoided.
 That does not help to improve the product quality!